cableguy99/docs/docs/general/faq.md

 Yes.
 Token holders can stake TAO and receive rewards.

-To stake TAO you need to vote for masternode candidates by sending TAO to each candidates specific voting-address using the official governance d-App: Shifu.`
+To stake TAO you need to vote for masternode candidates by sending TAO to each candidate's specific voting address using the official governance d-App: Shifu.`
-The top-150 most voted candidates will become masternodes.
+The top 150 most voted candidates will become masternodes.
 Token holders can also un-vote candidates, but the tokens will be locked for the next 96 epochs / 8,640 blocks (approx. 48 hours) after the un-voting.

 Masternode token deposits, and all tokens used to vote for masternodes will enter the staking program, and earn block rewards in each epoch, plus any fees.